Moving to Malta from UK.

 Are you a UK national considering moving to Malta from UK?
 You are far from alone.
 Each year, thousands of British expats choose Malta for its Mediterranean lifestyle, low crime rates and favourable tax residency options.
 From the bustling seafront of Sliema and the nightlife of St. Julian’s to the UNESCO-listed streets of Valletta and the tranquil landscapes of Gozo, Malta offers UK citizens a unique balance of history, culture and modern comfort.

 Malta’s appeal for UK expats is more than just sunshine and scenery.
 As one of only two EU countries where English is an official language, it removes the communication barrier many Brits abroad face.
-Its location in the heart of the Mediterranean provides three-hour direct flights from London, excellent healthcare and the security of EU Schengen Zone membership.
+Its location in the heart of the Mediterranean provides three-hour direct flights from London, excellent healthcare and the security of EU Schengen zone membership.

 Why Malta Tops the List for UK Expats: Benefits of Living in Malta

 If you are wondering is Malta a good place to live, the short answer is yes — the benefits for UK expats moving to Malta from UK are numerous, from its sunny climate to its favourable tax regime.
-There are compelling reasons why UK nationals continue to favour Malta over other destinations:

 • Language & Integration: With English as an official language, adapting is easier than in many EU countries.